lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 to turn into a reality for a number of reasons.
 Developing these external projects from existing overlapping functionality would be difficult because existing functionality would have to be extracted and generalized in order to put into the common project.
-In some cases, this would be untenable; for instance, though both project develop Accumulo Iterators, there exists a number of optimizations that are specific to each framework, and generalization would actually decrease peformance of the frameworks.
+In some cases, this would be untenable; for instance, though both projects develop Accumulo Iterators, there exists a number of optimizations that are specific to each framework, and generalization would actually decrease performance of the frameworks.

-There are existing features which would require much less effort to place into a common project, however.
+There are existing features which would require much less effort to place into a common project.
 For instance, the GeoMesa Kafka DataStore has minimal requirements on GeoMesa-specific code, and transferring that feature from the GeoMesa codebase into a common codebase would be much less difficult.

 Another difficulty in creating a common codebase lies in the fact that you would have two separate teams of developers, who are used to programming in different languages under different architectures, now working on the same codebase.
 Which language does that codebase choose, Java or Scala?
-What architecture and design principals does it inheret?
+What architecture and design principals does it inherit?

 These difficulties are not insurmountable.
 For instance, the GeoTrellis, GeoMesa and GeoWave projects collaborated on the initial development of the LocationTech project SFCurve, for dealing with space filling curve indexing.
 GeoMesa currently depends on that project, and it is on GeoTrellis's roadmap to depend on the project.
 This will mark an example of two projects in the big geospatial data community relying on a collaboratively developed external project.
-The fact that GeoTrellis, GeoMesa and SFCurve are all developed in Scala, however, makes that situation not completely analogous to a collaborative external project between GeoMesa and GeoWave.
+GeoTrellis, GeoMesa, and SFCurve are all developed in Scala which makes the situation not completely analogous to a collaborative external project between GeoMesa and GeoWave.

 There are two key areas where we would suggest collaboration:

 ##### Ingest tooling

-GeoMesa's ingest tooling includes several converters that convert data from formats such as CSV, JSON and XML to GeoTools SimpleFeatures.
+GeoMesa's ingest tooling includes several data converters from formats such as CSV, JSON, and XML to GeoTools SimpleFeatures.
 These converters are configurable through a JSON-like configuration file.
 Because the tooling converts data to a GeoTools SimpleFeature, which both projects work with, either project could benefit from this feature.
 The GeoWave developers have expressed interest in an external project that would support this type of ingest tooling for ingesting into both GeoMesa and GeoWave, and it seems like a good point of collaboration.

-Also, as part of this comparative analysis's performance testing, the Azavea team created ingest tools that are based on Apache Spark, which use common code between the GeoMesa and GeoWave ingests.
+Also, as part of this comparative analysis' performance testing, the Azavea team created ingest tools that are based on Apache Spark, which use common code between the GeoMesa and GeoWave ingests.
 This already exists as an external codebase which is demonstratively useful for ingesting large datasets in both GeoMesa and GeoWave.
-This codebase is available for use and could serve as a starting point for collaborative ingest tooling.
+The codebase is available for use and could serve as a starting point for collaborative ingest tooling.

 ##### Common SimpleFeature serialization